AndreNuechter/pwa-shell-generator/README.md

 # PWA Shell Generator

 Generates the scaffolding for a Progressive Web App (PWA).
-By default a BodeJS based dev setup is included.
+By default a NodeJS based dev setup is included.

 # Getting started